Last Updated on November 22, 2022

 There is an additional charge for leftover food, including rice.
 Children’s AYCE pricing doesn’t include sashimi, uni, amaebi, or oysters.

-Sushi Way on Paradise Rd is one of the restaurants offering AYCE sushi and half-priced happy hour and sushi bar specials.
+Sushi Way on Paradise Rd is one of the restaurants offering all you can eat sushi and half-priced happy hour, and sushi bar specials.
 All-you-can-eat sushi is $31.95 all day with a 90-minute time limit.